0xMugen/Mud-Svelte-template/README.md

 ## Introduction

 Welcome to the Mud-Svelte Template!
 This template serves as a starting point for building decentralized applications using [Mud](https://github.com/latticexyz/mud) framework with Svelte.
-It's designed to simplify the front end implementation using svlete stores and writables.
+It's designed to simplify the front end implementation using svelte stores and writables.

 ## Features